maria901/rsppmp3_v27/readme.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Changelog:
+What is new in 13.1.1  build 666973  Tue 20/July/2021 14:43:57  codename 'Page and Mentré'
+First release with full support to cache when loading normalization code
+and new webm files that need to compute the duration from the audio wav extraction,
+notice that the reported bug that was done yesterday at 00:00 was not fixed yet,
+it only occurs with fast machines and will be fixed today, minor modifications.

 What is new in 12.3.2  build 666894  Thu 15/July/2021 08:10:15  codename 'Dréo'
 Rearranged the sources to small names and now the precompiled